Frequently asked questions

 After completing the book work and having their eyes checked, students are scheduled to drive according to their date of birth, oldest to youngest.
-Typically, they will receive a call from an instructor within 30 to 90 days after completion of the classroom phase.
+Typically, they will receive a call from an instructor within 60 - 120 days after receipt of teh RIP form.
 The behind-the-wheel training generally takes 3 to 4 days to complete.
 Instructors drive mornings, afternoons, evenings, and on Saturdays.
 The instructors will do their best to accommodate any scheduling conflicts you may have.
 If you reside in Cherokee, Clay, Graham, Haywood, Macon, McDowell, or Swain, the driving portion will be done in that county.
-If you have not heard from an instructor within the above time frame, please do not hesitate to contact our office for assistance (828-385-4477 or email email@example.com).
+If you have not heard from an instructor within the above time frame, please do not hesitate to contact our office for assistance (828-385-4477 or email firstname.lastname@example.org).

 After completing driver's ed, how do we get a permit?

 The NCDMV collects a $20.00 fee to issue a learners permit.
 A parent or guardian must sign the application for a permit.

 The student must pass the NCDMV written test and successfully identify a group of road signs.
 You can download a copy of the NC Drivers Handbook

 The student will also have his/her vision rechecked at this time.
 The student must present the following forms to the DMV in order to obtain a permit: